gianlucabertani/MAChineLearning/BagOfWords.md

 ![Bag Of Words Norm Example](Bag%20Of%20Words%20Norm%20Example.png)

-Normalization options is specified using enum `FeatureNormalizationType`.
+Normalization options are specified using enum `FeatureNormalizationType`.

 ## Examples